Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ### Starting a Binance Smart Chain node

-Please refer to the binance smart chain documentation on how to start a node.
+Please refer to the Binance Smart Chain documentation on how to start a node.

 https://docs.binance.org/smart-chain/developer/fullnode.html